 Scottish Government directive on lockdown measures 29/6/20 in particular the access to outdoor court facilities.
-All protected characteristic groups Scottish Government directive to ease lockdown measures further to allow indoor gym facilities to open All protected characteristic groups Cushman and Wakefield's "Recovery Readiness: A How-To Guide for Reopening Your Workplace", All protected characteristic groups Knight Frank's "COVID-19 Office Re-Occupancy Roadmap All protected characteristic groups BOMA International's Guidance Document "Getting Back to Work: Preparing Buildings for Re-Entry amid Covid-19 All protected characteristic groups The World Health Organization (WHO), national health organisations, and UK and Scottish Governments are the primary sources for guidance on COVID-19 and other health-related issues and will act as the central point of guidance out with this document.
-All protected characteristic groups the change in policy or the reason for policy development, based on the evidence you have collated.
+All protected characteristic groups Scottish Government directive to ease lockdown measures further to allow indoor gym facilities to open All protected characteristic groups Scottish Swimming: Pool Operators- Back to the water COVID-19 guidance All protected characteristic groups Cushman and Wakefield's "Recovery Readiness: A How-To Guide for Reopening Your Workplace", All protected characteristic groups Knight Frank's "COVID-19 Office Re-Occupancy Roadmap All protected characteristic groups BOMA International's Guidance Document "Getting Back to Work: Preparing Buildings for Re-Entry amid Covid-19 All protected characteristic groups The World Health Organization (WHO), national health organisations, and UK and Scottish Governments are the primary sources for guidance on COVID-19 and other health-related issues and will act as the central point of guidance out with this document.
+All protected characteristic groups Scottish Government: Coronavirus (COVID-19) Phase 3: staying safe and protecting others - Face Coverings All protected characteristic groups - those with a health condition Age - children under 5 years Disabled - including hidden disabilities